14sammie41/aat-cars/README.md

 This will be for dependencies as I go through this project - complete as they come through.
 + [Bootstrap](https://getbootstrap.com/) has been used throughout the project to add items like a navbar, a carousel, and a footer.
 I have annotated throughout the project, the key areas this has been used.
 + [Microsoft Create](https://create.microsoft.com/en-us/features/ai-image-generator) was used to create AI images to utilize for the Home page and some content in other areas.
-+ [IMG Online](https://www.imgonline.com.ua/eng/get-dominant-colors.php) was used to pull the key colors out of the gaming.jpeg file.
-These colors were used to create the Root colors of the page and I made sure that they were readable colors on all screens for accessibility.
++ [Canva](https://www.canva.com/colors/color-palette-generator/) was used to choose a colour pallette for the page that aligns with the bright and aggressive nature of some of the cars on the page.
 + [Google Fonts](https://fonts.google.com/) used to import two font styles into the style.css file.
 Both fonts were attributed to the Root in CSS making the styles uniform across the site.
 + [Font Awesome](https://fontawesome.com/) used to import icons for social links in the footer section.
 Will most likely be used elsewhere too.
 + [Favicon.io](https://favicon.io/#google_vignette) used to create a simple favicon with the correct colors and fonts as used throughout the site.
 Then link to each page.